EhMagnet/EhMagnet/README.md

 - 👋 Hi, I’m @EhMagnet
-- 👀 I’m interested in everything to do with Game Creation, Modding, Game Engines and Software Developement!
+- 👀 I’m interested in Minecraft Plugin Development / Minestom Development, Software Security & Development
-- 🌱 I’m currently learning to code in C++, Java, Python and whatever the world throws at me!
+- 🌱 I’m currently learning to code in C++, Java, Kotlin, Python and whatever the world throws at me!
 - 📫 You can reach me on discord at the username ehmagnet

 <!---